 Credits and Courses

-The degree requirements for the Master of Business Administration degree are 33-39 credits.
-Students with a BBA degree and a major in accounting, finance, marketing, information technology management, or supply chain and operations management will be waived from the 3-credit Core course that corresponds to their major field of study.
-Students with an undergraduate double major in business, from an AACSB accredited institution, may be waived from two Core courses.
+The degree requirements for the Master of Business Administration degree are 33 credits.
+Students with a BBA degree and a major in accounting, finance, marketing, information technology management, or supply chain and operations management may substitute the 3-credit Core course that corresponds to their major field of study with an additional elective course.
+Students with an undergraduate double major in business from an AACSB accredited institution may substitute two Core courses with two additional elective courses.

 Additional Requirements